proteanhq/protean/docs/guides/domain-definition/entities.md

 {! docs_src/guides/domain-definition/007.py !}
 ```

 An Entity has to be associated with an Aggregate.
-If `aggregate_cls` is not
+If `part_of` is not
 specified while defining the identity, you will see an `IncorrectUsageError`:

 ```shell